nguyenthekhoig7/fall-detection/README.md

     * Error showed on log-file: `This application failed to start because no Qt platform plugin could be initialized.
 Reinstalling the application may fix this problem.`

 ## What I am working on: (solution to the error above)
-* Find an alternative to Heroku: pythonanywhere or replit, and see if it has the `qt platform plugin` error.
+* Find an alternative to Heroku: `pythonanywhere` or `replit`, and see if it has the `qt platform plugin` error.
 If it does, the error may come from conflict of python and opencv's versions.